PretendoNetwork/network-installer/README.md

+# Repo moved
+This repository has moved to [PretendoNetwork/Nimble](https://github.com/PretendoNetwork/Nimble)

 # NoSSL patch for the WiiU FW version 5.5.5

 5.5.5 updated a verification callback in IOS-NSEC, so the function we were patching was shifted a bit.